codyafingerson/notion-update-checker/README.md

 ## Getting Started

 ### Prerequisites

-- [`Node.js`](https://nodejs.org/en/download/prebuilt-installer/current) installed on your system.
 - [`autopkg`](https://github.com/autopkg/autopkg) installed for packaging the new version of Notion.
 - An `autopkg` recipe for packaging Notion.
-(Recomended recipe repo is https://github.com/autopkg/swy-recipes)
+(Recommended recipe repo is https://github.com/autopkg/swy-recipes)

 ### Installation